GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

             - `s += ($3-$2)`: For each line, it calculates the difference between the third field (`$3`) and the second field (`$2`) and adds this difference to the variable `s`.
         - `END{ print "mean: " s/NR};`
             - `END{}`: This block is executed after all input lines have been read.
             - `print "mean: " s/NR`: Prints the mean of the differences calculated. s is the sum of all differences, and NR (Number of Records) is the total number of lines read.
-So, s/NR gives the mean difference.
+So, `s/NR` gives the mean difference.

-        In this example, we’ve initialized a variable `s` to **0** in `BEGIN` (variables you define do not need a dollar sign).
+        ^^Summary^^ - In this example, we’ve initialized a variable `s` to **0** in `BEGIN` (variables you define do not need a dollar sign).
 Then, for each record we increment `s` by the length of the feature.
 At the end of the records, we print this sum `s` divided by the number of records `NR` , giving the mean.

 !!! clipboard-question "`awk` makes it easy to convert between bioinformatics files like BED and GTF.
 Can you generate a three-column BED file from ***Mus_muscu‐lus.GRCm38.75_chr1.gtf***: ?"